pradyumnkumarpandey/AuthorSphere/README.md

 Dependency injection for database sessions.
 Response models for consistent API output.
 #### 🎯 Why I Loved Building This:
 Working on this project deepened my understanding of relational databases, ORM techniques, and building scalable, production-ready APIs.
-It's a small step toward mastering backend development.
+It's a small step toward mastering backend development using FastAPI.

 #### 💡 Next Steps:
 I’m exploring ways to enhance this project by adding authentication, advanced search functionality, and deployment to the cloud.

 Would love to hear your feedback, ideas, or similar experiences! 🌟

+## Pre-Requisites
+Python
+MySQL

+## Steps to Run
+1. pip install -r requirements.txt
+2. uvicorn project:app --reload